amirdeljouyi/UTGen/README.md

 or clone the [UTGen-LLM](https://github.com/amirdeljouyi/UTGen-LLM-server) and [UTGen-Client](https://github.com/amirdeljouyi/UTGen-Client) repositories.

+The dataset has been used in this research can be found [in this repository](https://github.com/amirdeljouyi/UTGen-replication-package-dataset).

 ## Setting Up the LLM Server

 **1. Install Docker:** Ensure Docker is installed on your machine.
 Docker installation guides are available [here](https://docs.docker.com/engine/install/ubuntu/)